obananazo/obananazo/README.md

 <!-- Intro -->
 ## About Me
 Priding myself in the craft I produce, I always look out to get back to the core of any skill and knowledge.
 I'm passionate about resource efficiency, security and meaning to make a difference.
-Currently exploring cybersecurity with focus on penetration testing.

 <!-- Interests -->
 ## 💬 Interests